 Mobile Doppler radar

 NSSL’s NOAA X-POL (NOXP) mobile radar mobile radar has dual-polarization technology and is heavily used across the United States to study tornadoes, hurricanes, dust storms, winter storms, mountain rainfall, and even swarms of bats.

 Other NSSL vehicles

-NSSL leases a 2009 Chevrolet Tahoe that is primarily used for servicing the Lightning Mapping Array (LMA) network.
-It is also used to transport equipment and personnel to very remote, special projects, as well as local trips for project parts.
+NSSL leases a Chevrolet Tahoe that is primarily used for servicing the Lightning Mapping Array (LMA) network.
+It is also used to transport equipment and personnel to very remote, special projects.

 NSSL3 is an eight foot by 16 foot Wells Cargo utility trailer custom modified with extra wall insulation, roof top heat and air conditioning, A/C power outlets, wall mounted cabinets and reinforced floor.
 It is used in field projects where research equipment (desktop computers, test, repair, data collection hardware, etc.) would normally require office-like environments.

 2-Dimensional Video Distrometer (2DVD)

 The 2DVD is used in polarimetric radar studies.
 It records two-dimensional images of any particles falling through its imaging area.
 It measures rain drop size distribution, rain rate and other parameters useful in refining precipitation identification algorithms.

 In addition to surface observations, upper air observations are a critical component of meteorological observations.
 Given this importance, NSSL mobile mesonets have the capability to launch soundings from any location at any time.
 The vehicles carry helium tanks in the back, and researchers can launch a balloon within a few minutes after arriving at a location.
 Measurements from the packages of weather instruments attached to the balloons provide actual weather data from inside the storm where it is too dangerous for research aircraft to fly.

 Electric Field Meters (EFM)